-If your baby is teething, then chances are you’ve probably spent a couple of hours days researching remedies online and come across the theory that amber necklaces can help relieve some of those growing pains.
+If your baby is teething, then chances are you’ve probably spent a couple of hours days researching remedies online and come across the theory that an amber necklace can help relieve some of those growing pains.
 But do they actually work?
 Here’s what you need to know.

 Why amber necklaces?
 According to proponents, Baltic amber contains a “natural analgesic” called succinic acid.
 When a baby wears the necklace, his or her body heat then releases this magical chemical from the gemstone and gets absorbed into the skin, thereby easing their pain.